PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 ## R Kernel

-If the `jupyter-env` is activated, the following R packages can be installed:
+If the (conda) Python environment `jupyter-env` is activated, the following R packages can be installed:

 ```bash
 conda install r-irkernel jupyter-lsp-r r-tidyverse r-ggthemes r-palmerpenguins r-writexl